agello/techlab/labs/12_template_creation.md

     (.dockerImageRepository = .tags [0] .annotations ["openshift.io/imported-from"]) '> my-template.json
 ```

-Attributes with value `null` and the annotation` openshift.io / generated-by` may be removed from the template.
+Attributes with value `null` and the annotation` openshift.io/generated-by` may be removed from the template.

 ### Export existing templates
 You can also retrieve existing templates from the platform to create your own templates.